gabysbrain/decision_making-vdmu2015/proposal.md

     factor at a time (sec 6.1)
   - additional parameters are evaluated against previous models

+## Policy making papers

+### Vismon

+**type**: Elimination by aspects

+The paper repeatedly refers to filtering strategies by constraints.
+  - section 3.3
+  - section 1, second column
+  - the constraint pane is dedicated to reducing the input and output space by attrribute

+### Decision support for epidemic modeling

+**type**: Lexicographic

+The paper allows the user to compare decisions based on a single criterion.
+  - section 3.3
+  - comparisons against a primary decision path
+  - only can evaluate based on one attribute

 ### Interactive visual steering

 not really about decision making

+### Matkovic 2009

+**type**: MCD

+engineers filter out unwanted simulations based on a certain factor and then iteratively filter from there (Section 5.3)

 ### Interactive visual analysis of families of function graphs